Course Title: Human Anatomy and Physiology 1

 This course contributes to the program learning outcomes for the following programs:

-PLO 1 Apply a breadth and depth of knowledge, concepts and evidence in various real world settings using a scientific approach.
+- PLO 1 Apply coherent and advanced of laboratory medicine theories, concepts and evidence in various real-world settings using a scientific approach.

-PLO 2 Apply systematic thinking and a range of advanced analytical and technical skills using a blend of digital and traditional methods, tools and technologies to solve complex scientific and medical problems.
+- PLO 2 Apply systematic thinking and a range of high-level analytical skills using a blend of digital and traditional tools and technologies to solve complex scientific and medical problems

 Upon successful completion of this course, you will be able to: